Updated: Corrections made to the 1979-80 and 1980-81 illustrations. (10/22/2018)

 The Chargers have had many jersey styles throughout the years, and each era has its own defined look.
 The following uniform history only covers the regular jerseys, not including special events such as military appreciation or throwbacks.

 Club Era, Rise to Varsity (1979-87)

-For their first year of existence, the UAH club team used a silhouette of a charging horse with “UAH” in a semicircle above it.
-(If someone has a photo of this jersey in action, please email me at email@example.com.)
+For their first year of existence, the UAH club team used a silhouette of the original Uhlan Charger logo with “UAH” in a semicircle above it.

-Season three eschewed the big blue circle for a traditional style with the word “CHARGERS” in a diagonal line.
-UAH won its first U.S. National Club Championship in this jersey.
+The Chargers saw new uniforms with a traditional style, with the word “CHARGERS” in a diagonal line.
+UAH won its first U.S. National Club Championship in Colorado Springs in this jersey.

 The team stayed with blue for the 1982-83 season, using an inverted version of the white jersey.
 The Chargers won their second consecutive U.S. National Club Championship.

 For the remainder of UAH’s club era and for the first two seasons as a varsity program, the Chargers’ white jersey featured “UAH” in large block letters.
 This was the first version to feature numbers on the sleeves.